Delft Seaways: History

-The ship was ordered in 2003 as the second of the three Maersk D-Class car ferries. delivered in 2006 and made her maiden voyage on 27 February 2006, replacing Northern Merchant which previously operated the route.
+The ship was ordered in 2003 as the second of the three Maersk D-Class car ferries. delivered in 2006 and made her maiden voyage on 27 February 2006, replacing the Northern Merchant which previously operated the route.
 She had an encounter with armed speedboats in the Gulf of Aden during the delivery voyage from Korea.

 Maersk Delft suffered a loss of power whilst returning to Dover following a refit at Scheldeport Dockyard, Vlissingen on 29 January 2007.
 The fault was blamed on a computer error, but the vessel had to be towed into Dover harbour from outside the eastern entrance where she had anchored.

 In July 2010 Norfolkline was acquired by DFDS.
 The Norfolkline ships and routes were re-branded as DFDS Seaways.
 In 2016 the ships went into drydock at Damen shipyard in Dunkirk.
 They were rebranded into the new DFDS livery which dropped the Seaways branding from the side of the vessel.
 Delft Seaways kept the Seaways name, the same as with the other D-Class vessels.